History of the Democratic Party (United States): Election of 2000

 Despite Gore's close defeat, the Democrats gained five seats in the Senate (including the election of Hillary Clinton in New York) to turn a 55–45 Republican edge into a 50–50 split (with a Republican vice president breaking a tie).
 However, when Republican Senator Jim Jeffords of Vermont decided in 2001 to become an independent and vote with the Democratic caucus, the majority status shifted along with the seat, including control of the floor (by the Majority Leader) and control of all committee chairmanships.
 However, the Republicans regained their Senate majority with gains in 2002 and 2004, leaving the Democrats with only 44 seats, the fewest since the 1920s.

 Gore's defeat in the 2000 election marked the beginning of educational polarization in American politics.
 It was the first presidential election in which Whites without college degrees voted significantly more Republican than Whites with college degrees.
 According to estimates from a 2022 analysis by Split Ticket, Gore lost non-college whites by 17 points and college whites by 9 points.

 Presidency of George W. Bush (2001–2009)

-In the aftermath of the September 11, 2001 attacks, the nation's focus was changed to issues of national security.
+In the aftermath of the September 11 attacks on the World Trade Center and the Pentagon, the nation's focus was changed to issues of national security.
 All but one Democrat (Representative Barbara Lee) voted with their Republican counterparts to authorize President Bush's 2001 invasion of Afghanistan.
 House leader Richard Gephardt and Senate leader Thomas Daschle pushed Democrats to vote for the USA PATRIOT Act and the invasion of Iraq.
-The Democrats were split over invading Iraq in 2003 and increasingly expressed concerns about both the justification and progress of the War on Terrorism as well as the domestic effects from the Patriot Act.
+The Democrats were split over invading Iraq in 2003 and increasingly expressed concerns about both the justification and progress of the Global War on Terrorism as well as the domestic effects from the Patriot Act.